 Gerard Veltre – Artistic Director

-Gerard Veltre is an artist, dancer and an equal opportunities and Human Rights advocate for the most underprivileged and marginalised members of society.
-He uses the arts to create opportunities for Australia’s underdogs to explore their creativity, learn, reconnect with their communities, and shine.
+Gerard Veltre is an artist, dancer and an equal opportunities and Human Rights advocate for young people and marginalised communities in Australia.
+He leverages the arts to create opportunities for young people and multicultural communities to explore their creativity, learn, reconnect with culture, and shine.

 Born to first generation immigrant parents from Sri Lanka and Italy, he grew up in a culturally diverse, low socio-economic western suburb of Melbourne.
 A family trip to Sri Lanka when he was 13 inspired a lifelong passion to learn as much as he could about dance, performance skills and story-telling.
 This began a lifelong commitment to increasing harmony and understanding in the world through art.Read More...